Skip navigation

 • GB Wide Receiver #9

-Christian Watson (knee) is questionable for Week 18 against the Bears.
+Christian Watson (illness) is listed as questionable for Week 17 against the Ravens.

 • GB Wide Receiver #9